Engmhabib/Propasal-Generator-GPT-HF/README.md

    - The console should display "Image generated and saved as test_image.png."

    If the script fails, double-check the token and ensure it has the correct permissions.

----

-**Happy Coding!** If you have any further questions or need additional assistance, feel free to ask.